CartoDB/airship/packages/styles/src/tooltip/README.md

 Tooltips are small, interactive, textual hints for mainly graphical elements.

-Notice we only provide the `styles` and `css classes` required to display a tooltip you need to control the placement and visibility logic using javascript.
+Notice we only provide the `styles` and `css classes` required to display a tooltip.
+You need to control the placement and visibility logic using javascript.

 ## Positions